Austria: Extremism and Terrorism

 By the end of 2019, approximately 326 Austrian citizens actively participated or attempted to participate in fighting alongside extremists in Iraq and Syria.
 An estimated 93 of those are believed to have returned to Austria, while 69are suspected to be dead.
 Authorities also successfully prevented 62 individuals from leaving the country.
 As of August 2017, Austria imprisoned 64 foreign fighters—20 percent of whom are between the ages of 16 and 21.
 Austria’s foreign fighters were predominantly second-generation immigrants from Chechnya, Turkey, and the Balkans.
 The BVT registered no travel attempts in late-2017 due to various factors, including ISIS’s loss of territory and reputational damage, as well as Austria’s intensified efforts to interdict attempted foreign fighters.
 Rather, the BVT has expressed concern about the threat of returnees and individuals who were prevented from leaving Austria.
 (Sources: International Centre for Counter-Terrorism, BVT, BVT, BVT, U.S. Department of State)

-According to the European Commission’s public opinion survey, in March 2018, only 7 percent of Austrians were concerned about terrorism.
+According to a March 2018 European Commission public opinion survey, only 7 percent of Austrians were concerned about terrorism.
 By comparison, Austrians considered immigration the most important issue facing the country (29 percent), followed by health and social security (22 percent).
 In 2020, the Austrian police recorded an increase of hate crimes from the previous year.
 In comparison to 125 hate crimes in 2019, there were 156 in 2020, of which 104 were motivated by racism and xenophobia, 36 were motivated by antisemitism, and 16 were carried out with anti-Muslim sentiment.
 (Sources: European Commission, European Commission, European Commission, Hate Crime Reporting)

 Islamist Extremism